 Will continue to update accordingly.

-After much prayer, counsel, and with the desire to be more of a blessing than a burden to local ministries: we are POSTPONING all Network events up to May 1, 2020.
-In the next week or so we will give another update concerning events past May 1, 2020 once we see how the virus continues to impact our nation, and with newer government guidelines.
+After much prayer, counsel, and with the desire to be more of a blessing than a burden to local ministries: we are POSTPONING all Network events up to August 1, 2020.

 Due to the ever-evolving needs of our communities, we believe that wisdom, caution and compliance with the CDC recommendations is the best route for our Network as a whole.
 We understand that these are unprecedented times and have caused uncertainty and anxiety for many in our Network.
 With great hope, we seek to remind you that our future is certain and secure in Christ.